K-9 Kilo

 The man then gained entry into a home in the 700 block of East Delaware Court where he barricaded himself inside.
 The subject fired eight shots when K-9 Kilo entered the residence first, followed by his handler and several officers who then retreated.
 K-9 Kilo did not exit the home and died at the scene at about 3:00 pm.
 A Clark County sheriff’s deputy was wounded in the lower leg and airlifted to the University of Louisville Hospital with non life-threatening injuries.

 SWAT teams attempted negotiating with the 31-year-old subject before eventually deploying tear gas.
 The man surrendered at 9:25 pm as he emerged from the back door of the house after hiding in a closet.
-He was charged with attempted murder of a police officer, causing the death of a law enforcement animal, burglary, residential entry, pointing a firearm and criminal recklessness with a firearm.

 K-9 Kilo, a 6-year-old male German Shepherd, had served with the Indiana State Police for nearly 6½ years and with his handler were assigned to the Sellersburg post.